-2.1 Real-time Face Detection
+2.1.
+Real-time face detection

-We developed a real-time face detection system that employs boosting techniques in a generative framework [10] and extends work by [26].
-Enhancements to [26] include employing Gentleboost instead of Adaboost, smart feature search, and a novel cascade training procedure, combined in a generative framework.
-Source code for the face detector is freely available at http://kolmogorov.sourceforge.net.
+We developed a real-time face detection system that employs boosting techniques in a generative framework [11] and extends work by [28].
+Enhancements to [28] include the use of continuous non-linear transfer functions rather than binary threshold functions, smart feature search, and a novel cascade training procedure, combined in a generative framework.
+Source code for the face detector is freely available at http://mplab.ucsd.edu.
 The face detector was trained on 5000 faces and millions of non-face patches from about 8000 images collected from the web by Compaq Research Laboratories.
 Accuracy on the CMU-MIT dataset, a standard public data set for benchmarking frontal face detection systems, is 90% detections and 1/million false alarms, which is state-of-the-art accuracy.
 The CMU test set has unconstrained lighting and background.
 With controlled lighting and background, such as the facial expression data employed here, detection accuracy is much higher.
-The system presently operates at 24 frames/second on a 3ghz Pentium IV for 320x240 images.
+The system presently operates at 24 frames/s on a 3 ghz Pentium IV for 320×240 images.